Blurro/Blurros-Sysplugins/README.md

 * Play Coin limits uncapped
 * Progressive walking cost (+3 for each coin after the original 10 cap)
-* Tracks genuine walking-backed earnings separately from manually set coins
+* Tracks legitimate walking-backed earnings separately from manually set coins
 * Expanded Play Coin setter and statistics menus
 * Custom notifications for... *secrets* - with Club Penguin inspired difficulty tiers
-* Persistent save data designed to remain compatible as PlayCoinz expands
 * WIP Blackjack casino with gambling lol (walking to the next casino required if you get a backoff)

 PlayCoinz patches the Home Menu directly, with the user-facing menus and extra features provided through Rosalina.